-1.1 Conduct investigations of alleged abuse or neglect related to incidents of suspicious death, restraint and seclusion, and physical or sexual assault of Arizonans with disabilities in a variety of placement settings, and when appropriate, make recommendations for corrective action, preventive measures, and policy modifications through letters of concern and/or public reports.
-Within this objective, DRAZ will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected.

-- 1.2 Utilize a monitoring protocol to conduct in-person or virtual monitoring visits at a variety of placement settings, such as nursing homes, assisted living facilities, or rehabilitation centers. - 1.3 Provide timely and accurate information about reporting abuse and neglect to responsible agencies, and in-person and virtual legal rights training sessions.
+- 1.1 Conduct investigations of alleged abuse or neglect related to incidents of suspicious death, restraint and seclusion, and physical or sexual assault of Arizonans with disabilities in nursing facilities, and when appropriate, make recommendations for corrective action, preventive measures, and policy modifications through letters of concern and/or public reports.
+Within this objective, DRAZ will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected. - 1.2 Utilize a monitoring protocol to conduct monitoring visits at nursing facilities. - 1.3 Provide timely and accurate information about reporting abuse and neglect to responsible agencies, and in-person and virtual legal rights training sessions, and revise or create self-advocacy materials as needed.